← Sherry

 For lexicon purposes

 Trebujena falls within Marco de Jerez but sits outside the Jerez–Sanlúcar–El Puerto triangle that forms the heart of production.
 A sherry with “Trebujena” on the label is rare; more often the grapes or young wine head to the major bodegas.
-For drinkers exploring the further corners of the region, Trebujena is uncharted ground.
+For drinkers exploring the further corners of the region, Trebujena is uncharted ground, with the Vino de Pasto experiments by De la Riva as an exciting development.

 Signature grape